arkig/spark-ec2/README.md

 This repository contains a set of scripts used to setup a functional data science cluster on EC2 using the Spark stack and common data science tools.

+The focus is on reliability, stability and speed of cluster deployment.

 There are two components to this:
 * Automatically build and register an AMI that is pre-configured as much as possible, starting with a CentOS 6 minimal image.
 * Deploy and configure a cluster using this AMI

-This work is based on https://github.com/mesos/spark-ec2 and forks.
+This work is based on https://github.com/mesos/spark-ec2 (and forks).
 Please see the README.md there for additional details.

 These scripts are currently compatible with https://github.com/apache/spark/blob/master/ec2/spark_ec2.py, **however you will need to modify it so that it pulls this repo and branch instead of the mesos repo**.